 Ask An Expert

-To better understand what a career as an electrician looks like, we interviewed an expert.
+To better understand what a career as an electrician looks like, we interviewed industry veteran, Erik Truxon.
+Truxon has 30+ years of experience as an electrician.
 Read about his experience below.

 With 30+ years of experience in the field, Erik Truxon completed an electrical trade program and has owned his own electrician business since 2009.